eslavnov/llm-stream-tts/README.md

 This engine is enabled by default.
 You can pass additional parameters in your `configuration.json`, see `configuration_examples/configuration_openai.json` for all supported options.

 **To use Google Cloud TTS engine:**
 1. First you need to obtain service account file from Google Cloud.
-Follow  [https://www.home-assistant.io/integrations/google_cloud/#obtaining-service-account-file](these instructions), you need only text-to-speech.
+Follow [these instructions](https://www.home-assistant.io/integrations/google_cloud/#obtaining-service-account-file), you need only text-to-speech.
 2. Change `tts_engine` to `google_cloud` in your `configuration.json`.
 3. Add Google Cloud settings to the `configuration.json`.
 Only the `"credentials_path"` is required, the rest have default values:
 ```